LalithaPalleti/WeeklyProgress_Lalitha-/README.md

 TO DO List - (task for week June 24 - June 30 2018)
-- Complete learning Inferential Statistics Lesson and submit the project
+- Complete learning Inferential Statistics Lesson and submit the project TO DO List - (task for week July 02 - July 08 2018)
+- Complete learning Machine Learning upto Lesson 6